Homological Lagrangian monodromy for some monotone tori: Introduction

-The group $\HLM$ was introduced by M.-L.~Yau in \cite{YauMonodromyAndIsotopy}, and the following is known: \begin{itemize} \item Yau \cite{YauMonodromyAndIsotopy}: For a monotone Clifford (product) torus in $\CC^2$, $\HLM$ lies in a subgroup of $\GL(H_*(L))$ isomorphic to $\ZZ/2$, proved using symplectic capacities.
+The group $\HLM$ was introduced by M.-L.~Yau in \cite{YauMonodromyAndIsotopy}, building on groundbreaking work of Chekanov \cite{Chekanov}, and the following is known: \begin{itemize} \item Yau \cite{YauMonodromyAndIsotopy}: For a monotone Clifford (product) torus in $\CC^2$, $\HLM$ lies in a subgroup of $\GL(H_*(L))$ isomorphic to $\ZZ/2$, proved using symplectic capacities.
 This subgroup can be realised explicitly, by using $\U(2) \subset \Ham(\CC^2)$ to swap the two factors.
-A similar argument is given for the Chekanov torus in $\CC^2$ using a different $\ZZ/2$ subgroup. \item Hu--Lalonde--Leclercq \cite{HuLalondeLeclercq}: $\HLM$ is trivial if $L$ is weakly exact.
+Yau also gives a similar argument for the Chekanov torus in $\CC^2$, using a different $\ZZ/2$ subgroup. \item Chekanov \cite[Theorem 4.5]{Chekanov}: For an arbitrary (not necessarily monotone) Clifford or Chekanov torus $L$ in $\CC^n$, $\HLM$ comprises those automorphisms of $H_1(L)$ that preserve the Maslov class, area class, and certain `distinguished classes' in $H_1(L)$.
+Chekanov's result is actually phrased in terms of symplectomorphisms, rather than Hamiltonian isotopies, but they can be upgraded to symplectic isotopies by \cite[Lemma 3.1(b)]{Chekanov} and then to Hamiltonian isotopies by flux considerations as in \cref{rmkFlux}. \item Hu--Lalonde--Leclercq \cite{HuLalondeLeclercq}: $\HLM$ is trivial if $L$ is weakly exact.
 The proof uses Floer cohomology and the relative Seidel morphism, and in general works with $H_*(L; \ZZ/2)$ in place of $H_*(L)$.
-It can be upgraded to $\ZZ$ coefficients if $L$ is relatively spin and one restricts attention to those $\phi \in \Ham(X, L)$ that preserve some relative spin structure. \item Ono \cite[Section 4]{Ono}: For $(S^1)^n \subset D^2(a)^n$, $\HLM$ is trivial if $a \leq 2\pi$ and contains the symmetric group on the $n$ factors if $a > 2\pi$.
+It can be upgraded to $\ZZ$ coefficients if $L$ is relatively spin and one restricts attention to those $\phi \in \Ham(X, L)$ that preserve some relative spin structure in a suitable sense. \item Ono \cite[Section 4]{Ono}: For $(S^1)^n \subset D^2(a)^n$, $\HLM$ is trivial if $a \leq 2\pi$ and contains the symmetric group on the $n$ factors if $a > 2\pi$.
 Here $S^1$ is the unit circle and $D^2(a)$ is the symplectic $2$-disc of area $a$.
 The proof uses displacement energy to constrain $\HLM$, and with the methods of this paper it is straightforward to upgrade `contains' to `is equal to' in the $a > 2\pi$ case. \item Ono \cite[Section 5]{Ono}: For the product of equators in $S^2 \times S^2$, where the two factors have equal area, $\HLM$ is generated by the rotations of each sphere through angle $\pi$ about a horizontal axis.
 The proof uses Floer cohomology with local systems, and its Hamiltonian-invariance, and extends to the product of equators in $(S^2)^n$ for any $n$. \item Mangolte--Welschinger \cite[Corollary 3.2]{MangolteWelschinger}: If $L \subset X$ is a Lagrangian $2$-torus in a uniruled symplectic $4$-manifold then $\HLM$ contains no hyperbolic element (meaning an element with real eigenvalues different from $\pm 1$).
 The proof uses symplectic field theory and Gromov--Witten theory. \item Keating \cite[Section 4.2]{Keating}: There are monotone Lagrangians in $\CC^3$ with $\HLM$ non-trivial.
 Topologically they are of the form $S^1 \times \Sigma_g$, where $\Sigma_g$ is a surface appropriate genus $g$. \end{itemize} As far as we are aware, these are the only results on $\HLM$ in the literature.
+Recently, Porcelli has studied the corresponding group for \emph{generalised} homology theories in the weakly exact setting \cite{Porcelli}.